PalmJosh/Spotify-Kiosk-Web-App/README.md

 # 🎧 Spotify Kiosk Web App

+I haven't changed anything yet!
+Its still a work in Progress!

 > [!IMPORTANT]
 > Spotify Playback requires users to authenticate with a valid Spotify Premium subscription.